vfarcic/devops24/manuscript/04-helm.md

 I replaced the content of the release Data with `[ENCRYPTED RELEASE INFO]` since it is too big to be presented in the book.
 The release contains all the info tiller used to create the first `jenkins` release.
 It is encrypted as a security precaution.

-We're finished exploring our Jenkins installation so our next step is to remove it.
+We're finished exploring our Jenkins installation, so our next step is to remove it.

 ```bash
 helm delete jenkins